islandwonderer/virtual_learning_environment/README.md

 ### Contributing
 As explained in the introductions this software is only a proof of concept.
-We (royal) welcome contributions that take this from a proof of concept to a full featured solutions for educational VM management.
+We (royal) welcome contributions that take this from a proof of concept to a full featured solution for educational VM management.

-Please just follow the following simple guidelines:
+Please just follow the simple guidelines:

 * When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making